-- Pierce College Admissions Form

-- Proof of Payment Form

-- Program Application Form

-- Education Course Plan Form

-- Course Transfer Request Forms, if applicable

-- Extracurricular Form

-- Official transcripts from high school and all colleges attended forwarded directly from the schools to the Office of Admissions at Fort Steilacoom and marked "Dental Hygiene Admissions."
-Only transcripts in sealed school envelopes sent with the application or hand carried in sealed school envelopes will be accepted.
+- Pierce College Admissions (completed online) - Proof of BASDH Application Fee Payment Receipt - BASDH Applicant Information Form - BASDH Prerequisite Course Plan Application Form - BASDH Extracurricular Application Form - BASDH Observation Hours Application Form - Copy(ies) of emails proving Substitute Course Transfer, if applicable - Official transcripts from high school and all colleges attended included in your application packet or forwarded directly from the schools to the Office of Admissions at Fort Steilacoom and marked "Dental Hygiene Admissions."
+Only official transcripts in sealed school envelopes sent with the application or hand carried in sealed school envelopes will be accepted.

-NOTE: Students who have not completed all pre-dental hygiene courses by the application date must submit proof of registration for the remaining courses and send the official transcripts for both winter and spring quarter by the dates published on the Dental Hygiene website.
-Please visit the Dental Hygiene Department website at http://ww.pierce.ctc.edu/dept/ denthyg/site/ for the most current application process, curriculum, costs, etc. Subject to change
+NOTE: Students who have not completed all pre-dental hygiene courses by the application date must submit proof of registration for the remaining courses and send the official transcripts by the dates published on the Dental Hygiene website.

+\\Please visit the Dental Hygiene Department website at www.pierce.ctc.edu/dept/denthyg/site/ for the most current application process, curriculum, costs, etc. \\\Subject to change